Jody Ripplinger MA LMHC

 I am certified in LGBTQ Clinical Foundations from the Institute for Contemporary Psychotherapy and IHI Therapy Center and received trainings on Adult Attachment in Psychotherapy with David Wallin, Ph.D., and sexuality and couples' clinical issues at the Ackerman Institute.
 My work is informed by feminist and multi-cultural theoretical perspectives.
 I am currently training in Ketamine Assisted Psychotherapy (KAP) with Fluence.

-Outside the office, I am an adjunct professor at Brooklyn College where I teach and train mental health counseling graduate students.
-I also supervisor and mentor post-graduate therapists in training.
-I'm a member of the American Counseling Association and the Association for Contextual Behavioral Science.
+Outside the office, I have been teaching mental health counseling graduate students as an adjunct professor at Brooklyn College, as well as supervise and mentor post-graduate therapists in training.
+I'm a member of the American Counseling Association, the Psychedelic Medicine Association, and the Association for Contextual Behavioral Science.